IIT-JAM BIOTECHNOLOGY (M. Sc. Entrance)

 Biochemistry and Physiology:

-Carbohydrates; Proteins; Lipids; Nucleic acids; Enzymes; Vitamins; Hormones; Metabolism-Glycolysis, TCA cycle, Oxidative Phosphoryation; Photosynthesis.
-Nitrogen Fixation, Fertilization and Osmoregulation; Vertebrates - Nervous system; Endocrine system; Vascular system; Immune system; Digestive system and Reproductive System.
+Carbohydrates; Proteins; Lipids; Nucleic acids; Enzymes; Vitamins; Hormones; Metabolism-Glycolysis, TCA cycle, Oxidative Phosphorylation; Photosynthesis.
+Nitrogen Fixation, Fertilization, and Osmoregulation; Vertebrates - Nervous system; Endocrine system; Vascular system; Immune system; Digestive system and Reproductive System.

 Tissue culture; Application of enzymes; Antigen-antibody interaction; Antibody production; Diagnostic aids.